 Sphalerites are pyroelectric.
 When heated, these gems generate an electrical charge.

 Refractive index (N) and specific gravity plotted against chemical composition in sphalerite, in which Fe substitutes for Zn, in the formula (Zn,Fe)S. Adapted from W. A. Deer, R. A. Howie, and J. Zussman, 1962, Rock Forming Minerals, vol. 5 (New York: Wiley), p.
 174.

 Significant gem-quality sources include the following:

 Santander, Spain: major gem locality, large cleavages of red-orange color.

 Cananea, Sonora, Mexico: fine green transparent material, often pale colored and color zoned, sometimes yellow.

-Kipushi, Zaire; dark green material containing elevated amounts of Co and Fe.
+Kipushi, Democratic Republic of the Congo: dark green material containing elevated amounts of cobalt and iron.

 United States: Franklin, New Jersey (almost colorless to pale green, transparent variety known as cleiophane); Kansas/Missouri/Oklahoma (so-called Tri-State Region, heavily mineralized by lead and zinc, with many localities and operating mines); Tiffin, Ohio (red color); Colorado/Utah (may be transparent); Arizona; Idaho; Montana; Wisconsin.

 From the large, reddish material from Spain, faceters could easily cut gems of hundreds of carats, as well as cabochons.
 Green cleiophane material from New Jersey has yielded faceted gems as large as 15 carats.
 Mexican material could yield faceted gems to 50 carats.